New York State Route 255: History

 The north–south highway connecting Dansville to Conesus was taken over by the state of New York by 1926.
 In the 1930 renumbering of state highways in New York, NY 255 was assigned to the entirety of the highway, extending from NY 36 and NY 39 (now NY 63) in Dansville and NY 2 (now NY 15) in Conesus.
-NY 255 was truncated to Sparta in the early 1940s and replaced with an extended NY 256 between Dansville and Scottsburg.
+NY 255 was truncated to Sparta in December 1940 and replaced with an extended NY 256 between Dansville and Scottsburg.
 On April 1, 1983, ownership and maintenance of NY 255 was transferred from the state of New York to Livingston County as part of a highway maintenance swap between the two levels of government.
 Although the road was now maintained by Livingston County as CR 71, the road initially remained signed as NY 255 as well.
 The NY 255 designation was finally removed from the road on October 25, 1995.